Preserving a Mid-Century Phoenix Charmer

 Our once “little” home is now 2147 square feet and includes four bedrooms, three full baths, a laundry room and garage.
 The master suite has soaring cathedral ceilings, a large walk-in closet, and spa-like bathroom suite.
 Since we took what remained of the original house down to the studs, everything has been replaced and now boasts new electrical, plumbing, HVAC, windows, doors, millwork, roof, cabinets, countertops and all fixtures.
 We even painstakingly restored the upper brick facade to its original style.
 We made the house energy efficient by installing low E windows, foam insulation and a high efficiency 16 SEER two stage A/C unit.

 We all feel like we have earned the equivalent of a bachelor’s degree in home construction.
 Would we do it again?
 Probably not on the same scale – we took on a massive project with all of the additions, but we would consider a more a simple remodel.
 We have a tremendous sense of pride when we visit “our little Phoenix house” as we lovingly call it.
 We cut no corners, did good work, and built a home that we will be proud to pass on to the new owner when it sells.
 We’d love you to see our work.
-You can view the North Central Phoenix Remodel or view the video below.
+You can view the North Central Phoenix Remodel video below.
 If you are in the Phoenix area and are interested in the property, please give us a call at 602-603-0708.
 We would welcome the opportunity to share it with you.